rachelb36/tailor-made-trips/README.md

 # Description

-## Tailor-made-trips is a website that will help travelers around the globle to easily customize their trips at the own convenience
+## Tailor-made-trips is a website that will help travelers around the globe to easily customize their trips at the own convenience

 # Usage